Business Licenses and Taxes for The Amazon Seller

-The most common way to start a business is called "Sole Proprietorship."
-When you start a business, unless you incorporate or form a partnership, then you are automatically a sole Proprietorship.
-This is the basic business type.
+The most common way to start a business is called a Sole Proprietorship.
+When you start a business, unless you incorporate or form a partnership, the default type of business is a Sole Proprietorship.
+This is the basic organizational type of business.

 Another approach is to actually incorporate which can be done very inexpensively in most states.
 Once incorporated, you can register an unlimited number of DBA's (Doing Business As), which are company names controlled by the master corporation.

 There are two types of corporations: Corporation and Limited Liability Corporation.
 Both of these work fine for a small business.
 If you are going to raise money from investors, or give or sell stock to friends or family members, they a basic corporation is best.

 Equal partnerships are usually a disaster waiting to happen when it comes to small business.
 There is, however, a type of partnership called a limited liability partnership.
-This has interesting tax advantages and if you will have partners or co-investors, ask you CPA about this option (I suggest you never set up a partnership with a family member).
+This has interesting tax advantages and if you will have actual partners or co-investors, ask you CPA about this option (I suggest you never set up a partnership with a family member).

 There are two types of business licenses and people are often confused about the difference:

-Let's look at each one.
+Let's look at each one

 Local Business License

-A local business license is issued by the city or town you live in.
-These are usually only required if you have a retail location or if you have a business where customers are coming and going (such as a beauty shop in the home).
-I have heard of a few cities or towns that require a local business license for home-based businesses, but these are rare.
+Business Licenses are typically only required if you have a retail location, or if you have a business where customers are coming and going (such as a beauty shop in the home).
+I have heard of a few cities or towns that require a local business license for online home-based businesses, but these are rare.

 State Sales Tax Number

 If you ever sell to anyone else free of sales tax, then you should ask them for their resale certificate so you can keep it on file.

 Taxpayer Identification Number (TIN)

 This is not a license, but some people confuse it with one.
 A Taxpayer Identification Number is nothing more than a number the IRS uses to identify your business.
 Most people just use their social security number.
-As a business owner (even if you just started yesterday) you can also get an Taxpayer Identification Number (TIN) to use in place of your social security number.
+As a business owner (even if you just started yesterday) you can also get a Taxpayer Identification Number (TIN) to use in place of your social security number.

 © 1999- Harry McGrath, Inc., DBA Skip McGrath, Auction Seller's Resource and Vision-One Marketing.
 All Rights Reserved.